ericwj/PsSecDrv/README.md

 If it doesn't work, check these reasons.
 * You are not an Administrator or you opened the PowerShell prompt without elevation.
 Right click the button in the Task Bar and hit *Run as Administrator* and start over.
 * `SECDRV.sys` is too old.
 Then the driver doesn't start.
 Right click it, hit *Properties*, go to *Details* and check *Product version*.
 It contains a date as a string.
 If you downloaded it from the link above, the version is "SECURITY Driver 4.03.086 2006/09/13".
 * You might have to run games that need `SECDRV` as Administrator.
+The driver might not be installed and the driver services might not be present until you have tried this.
 * Secure Boot is enabled.
 Run `bcdedit` again after disabling it.
 * You didn't reboot.
 You will have to reboot.